Börgemoor

 Block and Camp Events

-Besides all this and despite the restrictions on their freedom and the extreme camp conditions, the prisoners were successful in organising mostly independent events with music.
+Besides all this, and despite the restrictions on their freedom and the extreme camp conditions, the prisoners were successful in organising mostly independent events with music.
 Many performances took place in the housing barracks: that is, in a block with a large number of participants.
 Such block events were held mostly at night when the guards were outside of the prison camp proper.
-So-called “Barracks’ Farewell Parties” were held in the autumn of 1933 in Börgermoor for those prisoners who were being released.
-On the evening before release, the most senior prisoner would deliver a speech, people sang songs together, gave farewell presents, and asked that the prisoner to be released give messages to friends and family members on the “outside.”
-Before he was transferred from Börgermoor to the concentration camp Lichtenburg on 1 December 1933, Wolfgang Langhoff even had a band play at his farewell party, and they sang the ‘Börgermoorlied’ (later called ‘Moorsoldatenlied’/‘Song of the Peat Bog Soldiers’), which he had co-written.
+So-called 'Barracks’ Farewell Parties' were held in the autumn of 1933 in Börgermoor for those prisoners who were being released.
+On the evening before release, the most senior prisoner would deliver a speech, people sang songs together, gave farewell presents and asked that the prisoner to be released give messages to friends and family members on the 'outside'.
+Before he was transferred from Börgermoor to the concentration camp Lichtenburg on 1 December 1933, Wolfgang Langhoff even had a band play at his farewell party, and they sang the Börgermoorlied (the original name of Moorsoldatenlied/‘Song of the Peat Bog Soldiers’), which he had co-written.
 By contrast, politically motivated block events could take place only with the utmost secrecy.
-For example, the illegal prisoners’ committee of Börgermoor organized small parties in all ten barracks before evening roll call to celebrate the sixteenth anniversary of the Russian Revolution on 7 November 1933.
-Despite their brief existence, these poetry evenings, speeches, and revolutionary songs left a lasting impression on all those involved.
+For example, the illegal prisoners’ committee of Börgermoor organised small parties in all ten barracks before evening roll call to celebrate the sixteenth anniversary of the Russian Revolution on 7 November 1933.
+Despite their brief existence, these poetry evenings, speeches and revolutionary songs left a lasting impression on all those involved.

-After the prisoners achieved permission to have camp events for all prisoners in the form of circus performances (e.g. “Zirkus Konzentrazani”), they received word from the camp’s head office that they would also be permitted to hold “lecture evenings.”
+After the prisoners gained permission to hold camp events for all prisoners in the form of circus performances (e.g. 'Zirkus Konzentrazani'), they received word from the camp’s head office that they would also be permitted to hold 'lecture evenings'.
 These were centrally planned and coordinated, though Langhoff played a decisive role.
-At regular intervals each program was repeated for all ten blocks.
-The presentations consisted of songs, music pieces, poetry and prose readings and performances by a small instrumental ensemble which had been in regular existence since a short time.
-A comedy section provided the conclusion, during which individual prisoners would do their best to tell jokes and anecdotes.
-This was followed by everyone singing a song and an announcement at which barracks the next of these block events was to take place.
-The “lecture evenings” were particularly beloved by the prisoners, and at times even members of the SS were in the audience.
-Through successful combinations of short entertainment pieces and demanding, educational presentations, they served, according to Langhoff, to “influence, raise their spirits, and to illegally educate the comrades.”
-They aimed to spiritually and morally strengthen the prisoner society, but also to promote (political) cohesion.
+Each programme was repeated for all ten blocks at regular intervals.
+The presentations consisted of songs, instrumental pieces, poetry and prose readings and performances by a small instrumental ensemble, which had been in existence for a short time.
+A comedy section provided the conclusion; during it, individual prisoners would do their best to tell jokes and anecdotes.
+This was followed by everyone singing a song and an announcement about the location of the next of these block events.
+The 'lecture evenings' were particularly beloved by the prisoners, and at times even members of the SS were in the audience.
+Through successful combinations of short entertainment pieces and demanding, educational presentations, they served, according to Langhoff, to 'influence, raise their spirits, and to illegally educate the comrades'.
+They aimed to spiritually and morally strengthen the prisoner society, but also to promote political cohesion.

-Alongside the coordination of the programme contents, an entire staff of helpers assisted with costumes, sheet music, finding performers, as well as with planning and securing times and places for rehearsal.
+Alongside the coordination of the programme contents, an entire staff of helpers assisted with costumes, sheet music and finding performers, as well as with planning and securing times and places for rehearsal.
 Further practical and indirect support came through the illegal prisoner committee, which had been formed a few weeks after the opening of Börgermoor and worked influentially in the shadows.
 In this connection, cultural events were used as camouflage for secret meetings.
 Finally, it is most likely that the block elders of all ten barracks supported the performances without reservations.
-In Börgermoor, the positive relationship of the prisoner functionaries was ensured through the fact that unlike in other camps, the “Prisoner Self-Government” („Häftlingsselbstverwaltung”) was not appointed by the SS.
-Instead, the inmates of the individual blocks would vote on recommendations which would then be delivered to the camp leadership.
-According to Heinrich Pakullis, later on the individual blocks in Börgermoor even voted on “stewards and their committees.”
-For this, the committee members responsible for “culture” were supposed to coordinate the cultural presentations.
-Through the coordinated efforts of the illegal camp committee, well-meaning prisoner functionaries, and active and artistically gifted prisoners (who often knew each other from before the time of their imprisonment), the concentration camp Börgermoor should be seen as having established a cultural life by the summer of 1933 that was exceptional, both in terms of quality and quantity, for the first phase of the concentration camp system.
+In Börgermoor, the positive relationship of the prisoner functionaries was ensured through the fact that unlike in other camps, the Häftlingsselbstverwaltung (prisoner self-government) was not appointed by the SS.
+Instead, the inmates of the individual blocks would vote on recommendations, which would then be delivered to the camp leadership.
+According to Heinrich Pakullis, later, the individual blocks in Börgermoor even voted on 'stewards and their committees'.
+For this, the committee members responsible for 'culture' were supposed to coordinate the cultural presentations.
+Through the coordinated efforts of the illegal camp committee, well-meaning prisoner functionaries and active and artistically gifted prisoners (who often knew each other from before the time of their imprisonment), the concentration camp Börgermoor should be seen as having established a cultural life by the summer of 1933 that, for the first phase of the concentration camp system, was exceptional both in terms of quality and quantity.

 By Guido Fackler